SEU-hk/PartialCLIP/README.md

 ## 🎉 Introduction

 Welcome to (**PartialCLIP**): a unified partial label learning benchmark for classification.
 The PartialCLIP framework proposed by us has a clear structure.
-It integrates the state-of-the-art (SOTA) algorithms of **PLL**(Partial Label Learning), **LT-PLL** (Long-tailed Partial Label Learning), and **ID-PLL** (Instance-dependent Partial Label Learning), and provides a unified interface.
+It integrates the state-of-the-art (SOTA) algorithms of **ST-PLL**(Standard Partial Label Learning), **LT-PLL** (Long-tailed Partial Label Learning), and **ID-PLL** (Instance-dependent Partial Label Learning), and provides a unified interface.
 Moreover, its code has been open-sourced on GitHub, allowing new methods and datasets to be added easily.

 ## 📰 What's New